 How do galaxies evolve and what is dark energy?

-The SKA will revolutionise our study of how galaxies form and transform their gas into stars by detecting hydrogen gas in as many as a billion galaxies, at distances much greater than is possible to detect today.
+The SKA will revolutionise our study of how galaxies form and transform their gas into stars by detecting hydrogen gas in surveys which make encompass as many as a billion galaxies, at distances much greater than is possible to detect today.